garris/BackstopJS/README.md

 	npm run build-and-copy-report-bundle
 	```

-- 👆 As a convenience, this command will move your newly built React bundle into `test/configs/backstop_data/html_report/` so you can test with some of these suggested commands...
+- 👆 As a convenience, this command will move your newly built React bundle into `test/configs/backstop_data/html_report/` so you can then test your changes with some of these commands...

 	```
 	# From root directory